Azure-Samples/ms-identity-docs-code-java/README.md

 # Microsoft identity platform product documentation backing code

 This repo contains code used to directly support the product documentation for the [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/).
-It is a mono-repo that contains all of the referenced tutorials relating to java-based implementations using the [Microsoft Autentication Library for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).
+It is a mono-repo that contains all of the referenced tutorials relating to java-based implementations using the [Microsoft Authentication Library for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).

 ## Content